ttu/json-flatfile-datastore/README.md

 await collection.UpdateOneAsync(e => e.Id == 12, new { Parents = new[] { new { age = 42 } } });
 ```

-Easy way to create a patch `ExpandoObject` on runtime is to create a `Dictionary` and then to serialize it to a JSON and deserialize to an `ExpandoObject`.
+An easy way to create a patch `ExpandoObject` at runtime is to create a `Dictionary` and then serialize it to a JSON and deserialize it to an `ExpandoObject`.

 ```csharp
 var user = new User